What is Panting After Giving Birth?

 - Heart problems

 Regardless of what may be causing the postpartum panting, it is always best to get medical attention to your dog as soon as possible.
-This is because while some issues may not be life threatening immediately, prolonged treatment could potentially cause irreparable damage or death.
+This is because while some issues may not be life threatening immediately, delaying treatment could potentially cause irreparable damage or death.

 Why Panting After Giving Birth Occurs in Dogs

-Also known as eclampsia, puerperal tetany, and hypocalcemia this condition is indicates low blood calcium levels.
-One of the major symptoms is excessive panting, and while it may not seem serious at first, prolonged treatment can result in death.
+Also known as eclampsia, puerperal tetany, and hypocalcemia this condition is caused by low blood calcium levels.
+One of the major symptoms is excessive panting, and while it may not seem serious at first, delaying treatment can result in death.
 Sometimes after giving birth, usually occurring within the first 4 weeks of delivery, a mother dog may have trouble maintaining healthy calcium levels as a lot of her own supply is passed through to the pups within her milk.
 This leaves the mother with a serious depletion of calcium and can result in milk fever, which will then need to be treated immediately by your veterinarian.

 A high temperature is most always a sign of something more serious and should be checked out as soon as possible.
 After birth, regular temperature for the mother will be around 101.5 degrees Fahrenheit with a one-degree variation allowed.
 If it is any higher than this, severe panting will occur.
 This is an indication that something is severely amiss and you will want to receive medical attention for your pet immediately.